Welland Canal: Shipping season

 The canal regularly opens late March through December, with closure in the winter due to hazardous weather.
 On March 20, 2007, the record for the earliest season opening was broken, and matched the following year.

+Pleasure craft

+The canal allows passage of pleasure craft (such as recreational motorbaots and sailboats), though priority through the canal is explicitly assigned to commercial vessels.
+To transit the canal aboard a pleasure vessel, the following conditions must be met: